-- 13.1 Every allegation of bullying will be taken seriously and, where appropriate, will be considered in conjunction with the School's Promoting Positive Behaviour Policy and/or its Safeguarding and Child Protection Policy. - 13.2 Members of the pastoral team, tutor, HoY, key worker, class teacher, Deputy Designated Safeguarding Lead (DDSL), Assistant Head (Prep) or AssistantHead (Pastoral) will record all incidents of reported bullying.
+- 13.1 Every allegation of bullying will be taken seriously and, where appropriate, will be considered in conjunction with the School's Promoting Positive Behaviour Policy and/or its Safeguarding and Child Protection Policy. - 13.2 Members of the pastoral team, tutor, HoY, key worker, class teacher, Deputy Designated Safeguarding Lead (DDSL), Assistant Head (Prep) or Deputy Head (Pastoral) will record all incidents of reported bullying.
 At school the report must be completed on CPOMs.
 Follow up dates will be recorded on CPOMS as an action.
-The initial follow up must occur within 2 weeks of the incident, or sooner if necessary.

-13.3 These reports are reviewed regularly by the Assistant Head (Pastoral) and Assistant Head (Prep).
+The initial follow up must occur within 2 weeks of the incident, or sooner if necessary. - 13.3 These reports are reviewed regularly by the Deputy Head (Pastoral) and Assistant Head (Prep).

-The Assistant Head (Pastoral) will, via CPOMS and the Child on Child abuse log, keep a central log of all complaints or incidences of bullying.
+The Deputy Head (Pastoral) will, via CPOMs, keep a central log of all complaints or incidences of bullying.
 The log will be reviewed regularly by the School's leadership team so that any patterns of concerning behaviour can be spotted.